 You don’t have to head to the bush in Africa or deep in the South American rain forest for a unique experience.
 Want to hit the spa?
 Try one that differs from the typical massages, hair and nails.
 Something to try might be a Japanese spa which focuses on bathing in the Japanese tradition.
 They have typical spa treatments, like massages, for your less-adventurous friends.
 But the adventurous can try a variety of unique treatments.

 If you would rather be roaming the streets of Zanzibar than spending the weekend in a bed in breakfast in New England, I understand.
 But you can use the peace and quiet to reflect on your other travels.
 If you keep travel journals, bring them with you to read through some of your most memorable experiences.
 You might be surprised at all of the little details you’ve already forgotten.
 If you don’t keep journals while traveling, use the time to start writing down some of your favorite travel memories.
 We have a simple notebook we keep in our camper to log where we went, the dates, who went, and what we did and saw.
 We enjoy looking at it and reliving some of our fun moments.
 It takes at the most 10 minutes to log a few highlights that we can enjoy for years to come.

 5. Meet in the Middle

 Does your family vacation at the same place every year?
 Push them to do something a little out of their comfort zone.
 If they rent a cabin in North Carolina every year, encourage them to mix it up by renting a house somewhere new, like Montana.
 It may be the same type of vacation, but there will be new trails to hike, towns to explore, and species of birds to identify.

 While a relaxing vacation still may not be your ideal trip, you can use the time to relax and get ready for your next big adventure!

-What are your favorite relaxing vacations and destinations for adventure travelers?
+What is your favorite relaxing vacation and destination for adventure travelers?